eschnett/libelektra/doc/WHY.md

 The three main points relevant for most people are:

-1. Even though Elektra provides a global keydatabase configuration files stay human read- and writable which allows us to integrate unmodified software.
+1. Even though Elektra provides a global keydatabase, configuration files stay human read- and writable which allows us to integrate unmodified software.
 2. Flexible adoption on how the configuration is accessed